Waves (2019 film): Release

 Waves premiered at the Telluride Film Festival on August 30, 2019.
 It screened at the Toronto International Film Festival on September 10, 2019.
-It was released on November 15, 2019 in New York City and Los Angeles, expanding to major U.S. cities the week after, with a wide release set for December 6.
+It was released on November 15, 2019, in New York City and Los Angeles, expanding to major U.S. cities the week after, with a wide release set for December 6.
 In September, Focus Features acquired the international distribution rights to the film, excluding Canada, China and Japan.

 Reception

 Box office

+Despite its success among critics, the film was a box office failure, grossing $2.6 million worldwide against a production budget of $6 million.
 Waves grossed a total of $1.7 million in the United States.
 In its limited opening weekend, the film made $134,333 from four theaters, a per-venue average of $33,583.
 Expanding to 21 theaters the following weekend the film made $168,760, and then $140,995 from 44 theaters in its third.